bowenbfeng/ufo-sightings/README.md

 - Country
 - Shape

-Below shows the filtered after the filter as an example.
+Below shows the filtered data based on the state "tx" as an example.

 ![](/Resources/filter.png)